dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 ### 1.2 - Do not just stop with this example when it comes to making trees

-There are a lot of ways of going about making tree models even with it comes to the crude informal style that I like to make them with.
+There are a lot of ways of going about making tree models even when it comes to the crude informal style that I like to make them with.
 This is an example where I am making a whole bunch of mesh objects using the cone geometry, but another nice way to just quickly make something that looks a little like a three is to just place a sphere on top of a box or cylinder geometry and calling it a day.
 In fact I [have another tree model worked out](/2021/05/19/threejs-examples-tree-sphere/) that is just that simple, and if you ask me it still works when it comes to a crude low Polly art style.

 ### 1.3 - Be sure to check the version number you are using

 When I first wrote this post and the source code of the example here I was using revision 106 of threejs, and the last time I tested things out and did a little editing of this post I was using revision 127 of threejs.
-Code breaking changes are made to threejs all the time so be mindful of what version you are using.
+Code breaking changes are made to threejs all the time so be mindful of what version you are using when working with threejs code example on the open web.

 ## 2 - The tree constructor

+So now lets get to the source code of this basic tree model that are present is just a single constructor function that will create and return an instance of this Tree Class.
+This tree class has many properties to it, but the main property of interst here is the group property that contains an instance of THREE.Group.
+It is this group that I will want to add to a scene object when it comes to using this in an over all threejs project.

-Here is the javaScript that I worked out that gave me a decent tree model to work with in various projects where I just want a crude yet effective looking type of tree in the scene.
-The Model is a constructor that creates an instance of this Tree class and has a group as one of its properties that I add to a scene when creating a project that makes use of the model.
-When calling the constructor function there are a number of options that I can pass it it my way of an options object.
-These options are for setting things like the number of cone sections to use.
+When calling the constructor function there are a number of options that I can pass to it by way of an options object.
+These options are for setting things like the number of cone sections to use, and how many cones there should be per section.
+Other options of interest include the material to use when skinning the cones, by default I am using the Mesh basic Material, however in other use case examples I will of course what create create and pass a custom material for the cones.

 I am not doing much of anything with the prototype but it contains a few static methods.
 This might change if I ever get around to doing more work on this at some point in the future.